leon-li1/Shopify-Backend-Developer-Challenge-Dockerized/README.md

 ## Running locally

-Make sure you have Docker installed on your machine and that the Docker Daemon is running.
-Now run the following command in the cloned repository[^2]:
+Make sure you have Docker installed on your machine and that the Docker Daemon is running (Open docker desktop).
+Now run the following command in the cloned repository[^2] (tested on Mac and Windows):

 ```
 docker-compose up